rpavlov/schedulr/README.md

 * Minimum booking timeblock is 1 hour.
 No maximum.
 * Cannot create two listings that overlap, i.e no double-booking.
 * Can cancel a booking; it will become available once again.
+* Can see their own listings whose start_at time is in the past.
+It will be highlighted as such.

 ### Clients
+* Cannot see available listings whose times overlap with current bookings.
-* Cannot select two listings that overlap.
+* Cannot see available listings whose start_at is in the past.
 * Can cancel a booking.

 ## v2.0 Todo in order of priority

 * Auto-polling to refresh changes to the available listings has been implemented but disabled, because its crummy.
-Other possibilities for live updating include ActionCable, a library for Rails built on websockets or maybe data-binding via react.
+Other possibilities for live updating include ActionCable, a library for Rails built on websockets+Redis or maybe data-binding via react.
 * Have the ability to book multiple time-slots in a single day.
 Add a has_many :time_blocks resource to Listing, and move the :start_at and :end_at properties into that.
 * Implement specs.
 * Wire up actionmailer for booking notifications.
 * Add a nice 404 page